padajar/padajar.github.io/_pages/education.md

 ## things i’ve made

-There are a few teaching-related things that i’ve put out into the world, things that hopefully will do good for at least _one_ person.
+There are a few teaching-related things that I’ve put out into the world, things that hopefully will do good for at least _one_ person.
 A collection of these resources below!
 Feedback on any of them *happily* taken.

 {% include entries.html page="education" group="made" %}